cshennju/CardiacField/README.md

-# CardiacField: Improving Cardiac Function Assessment Via Neural Volumetric Representation of 2D Echocardiographic Images
+# CardiacField: Computational Echocardiography for Universal Screening

 The source code will be available soon.